kwqai/hundreddaysaug04/README.md

-# This is second file for today.
+# This is second file for today August 04, 2024.